orhanobut/logger/README.md

 - Class information
 - Method information
 - Pretty-print for json content
+- Pretty-print for new line "\n"
 - Clean output
-- Jump to source feature
+- Jump to source

 ### Gradle
 ```groovy